Eyevinn/player-analytics-specification/specification/index.md

 Sent when the player starts buffering.
 Buffering that happens when seeking or loading should be ignored.

-Note, since it is possible to `pause` during buffering, the corresponding `playing` should not trigger until after `buffered`, since that is when the playhead can start moving again.
+Note, since it is possible to pause and unpause during buffering, the corresponding `playing` should not trigger until after `buffered`, since that is when the playhead can start moving again.

 ```jsonc
 {